 For this reason, Waingels is a comprehensive school that offers a broad and balanced curriculum, effectively differentiated and enriched to meet the needs of all students regardless of their background, advantage and ability.
 Our curriculum evolves and is agile to respond to the needs and interests of our students, for example we add and remove subjects on offer at Key Stage 4 and Key Stage 5 and at a subject level.
 We work hard to retain a broad curriculum and are proud for example to offer Music and Languages at Key Stage 5.

 Successful transition from Key Stage 2, between Key Stages 3 and 4 and on into the Sixth Form is important to all staff.
-Lead Practitioners, Heads of Subjects and Head of Year 7 work closely with our feeder primary schools to ensure a seamless transition into Year 7.
+Lead Practitioners, Heads of Subjects and the Head of Year 7 work closely with our feeder primary schools to ensure a seamless transition into Year 7.
 Students start their learning journey in the first half-term with transition projects across the curriculum, which are designed to re-ignite their joy of learning, help them settle in, to enhance their skills and knowledge and build on their experiences and learning from their primary schools.
-We have a three year Key Stage 3 in order for students to develop the necessary foundation skills and knowledge and stepping stones from Key Stage 2, into Year 7, Year 8 and Year 9 in preparation for Key Stage 4.
+We have a three year Key Stage 3 in order for students to develop the necessary foundation skills, knowledge and stepping stones from Key Stage 2, into Year 7, Year 8 and Year 9 in preparation for Key Stage 4.
 In Year 9 students have the opportunity to choose to delve deeper into a variety of different creative subjects.
 At GCSE we aim to give students the most amount of choice.
-Whilst encouraging students to pursue the Ebacc qualification, others may choose to study a range of different GCSE and vocational qualifications such as Economics, Business, Psychology, Computing, Food and Nutrition and Health and Social Care to name just a few.
-Religious Studies and PSHE are delivered across the curriculum by specialist teachers and in discreet lessons and make up an important part of our curriculum offering.
+Whilst encouraging students to pursue the Ebacc qualification, others may choose to study a range of different GCSE and vocational qualifications such as Economics, Business, Psychology, Food & Nutrition, Health and Social Care and Computing to name just a few.
+Religious Studies and PSHCE are delivered across the curriculum by specialist teachers and in discreet lessons which makes up an important part of our curriculum offering.

-At 6th Form the breadth of the curriculum continues to be offered through a range of A Levels such as languages, music and sociology and vocational qualifications including BTEC Sport, Business and Criminology.
-The 6th Form curriculum is enriched by timetabled skills lessons where students work in teams to undertake a charity action project.
+At Sixth Form the breadth of the curriculum continues to be offered through a range of A Levels such as Languages, Music and Sociology and vocational qualifications including BTEC Sport, Business and Criminology.
+The Sixth Form curriculum is enriched by timetabled skills lessons where students work in teams to undertake a charity action project.
 Year 12 continue to take part in sport, fitness and art classes and some students may opt to study the Extended Project (EPQ).
-The 6th Form transition and careers programmes are vibrant with taster days, work experience opportunities, guest speakers, apprenticeship workshops, an Oxbridge programme supported as part of our ISSP partnership with Wellington College and university visits.
-Students are supported by the 6th Form team and our dedicated Careers Advisor, with next steps advice and guidance including UCAS and applications for apprenticeships.
+The Sixth Form transition and careers programmes are vibrant with taster days, work experience opportunities, guest speakers, apprenticeship workshops, an Oxbridge programme supported as part of our ISSP partnership with Wellington College and university visits.
+Students are supported by the Sixth Form team and our dedicated Careers Adviser, with next steps advice and guidance including UCAS and applications for apprenticeships.
 Students take on leadership roles as part of the Student Head Team, Leadership sub-committee and as prefects.
 Students have access to their own dedicated area which includes a supervised silent study space, group work area, a common room and a cafe - replicating a more university/workplace setting and ethos.

 Our learning spaces are spacious with a vast array of technology and specialist resources.
 They offer the opportunity to work with a whole cohort, everyday classes, small and nurture groups successfully in a light and airy environment.
 Specific areas are used for private study, rehearsal and performance.
 Our building helps to enable effective learning.
 The outdoor areas are also useful learning spaces, continually evolving as need dictate.
 We make good use of the fact that we are an hour from Central London, two hours from the Channel Ports and 45 minutes from Heathrow.
 We use links with local businesses within the Thames Valley, such as our annual Microsoft Interview Day and sports organisations - effectively to enhance student’s skills, cultural and social experiences and understanding.
 We provide students with the opportunity to travel – locally, nationally and internationally – outdoor pursuits at Dinton and on the River, Geography and Photography field work in and around Woodley and Reading, Art and History trips to London galleries and museums, skiing in Canada, more field work in Barcelona and Iceland, Language trips to Seville, France and Berlin and our challenge trips every two years which have gone to Vietnam and China, Peru, and Southern Africa.
 We recognise our place geographically in the local community and offer and successfully seek outreach opportunities.